Frequently Asked Questions

-What do the parents do while their kids are taking Thursday School Classes?
+What do the parents do while their kids are taking classes on L.I.N.K.
+Thursdays?

 As a cooperative homeschool group, an adult from each family is expected to teach, co-teach, or assist in two classes each semester.
 Often, you and a partner would be teaching almost the same material to two different age groups.
 For example, Esther and Wendy might be teaching science to both the 6-9 and 9-12-year-old age groups, making age-appropriate adjustments to content and expectations.
 Our teachers are often moms, but we've also been blessed to have dads, grandparents, and young adult children also teach.